DeviPriyaRajeswariKotagiri/Testing/README.md

 |   |   |   |   |   |
 |   |   |   |   |   |

-##### **Data Source**
+- **Data Source**

-Maven Dependencies
+	1.Maven Dependencies
 		In Maven, dependency is another archive—JAR, ZIP, and so on—which your current project needs in order to compile, build, test, and/or to run.
 The dependencies   		 are gathered in    the pom.
 When you run a build or execute a maven goal, these dependencies are resolved, and are then loaded from the local repository.
 		To find List of Dependencies,Please refer the POM.xml File

-application.properties
+	2.application.properties
 		In Spring Boot, properties are kept in the application.properties file under the classpath.
 		The application.properties file is located in the src/main/resources directory.

-DataSource Bean
+	3. DataSource Bean

 		Supply a DataSource to the JDBC Template so it can configure itself to get database access.
 		You can configure the DataSource in the XML file or in a Configuration class.

-JNDI DataSource
+	4. JNDI DataSource
 		If we deploy the Spring Boot application to an Application Server, we might want to configure and manage the DataSource by using the 					         Application Server’s built-in features and access it by using JNDI.
 		We can do this using the spring.datasource.jndi-name property.

 - **Logging**